Benefits of Quitting Masturbation: What Happens When You Stop (7-Day to 90-Day Timeline)

 Create Barriers: Distance Yourself From Triggers

-If your brain knows you can open porn in 2 clicks, it’ll win every time.
+If your brain knows you can open porn in 2 clicks, it'll win every time.
 You need friction.
-Use website blockers like ColdTurkey, BlockSite, or Freedom.
-Switch to grayscale on your phone to reduce visual triggers.
-Keep your phone out of reach from your bed when you sleep.
-Avoid scrolling alone at night, especially on Instagram, TikTok, or Reddit.
+Use website blockers like Cold Turkey, BlockSite, or Freedom.
+Switch your phone to grayscale to reduce visual triggers.
+Keep your phone out of reach from your bed at night.
+Avoid scrolling alone late at night — especially on Instagram, TikTok, or Reddit.

 Quittr Pro Tip